vatesfr/xo/docs/delta_backups.md

 During a delta backup job, you can avoid saving all disks of the VM.
 To do that, it's trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not after, doesn't matter).

 For every following backup, this disk will be now ignored.

+## Manual initial seed

+> This is only if you need to make the initial copy without making the whole transfer through your network.
+Otherwise, **you don't need that**.

+### Preparation

+1. create a delta backup job to a remote which is local.
+Do NOT enable the job at the creation.
+2. start manually the first backup (only the first)
+3. when finished, take your remote physically in another place
+4. edit the remote connection settings

+### Enable
+Run manually a first time to check if everything is OK.
+Then enable the job. **Now, only the delta's are sent, your initial seed saved you a LOT of time.**